TeachText

 TeachText could only operate on a single document at a time and supported only the default text font (12-point Geneva at the time) in the MacRoman encoding, with formatting such as bold, italic and underline.
 It also included rudimentary support for embedded images; the images were stored in PICT format in the file's resource fork in ascending numbers from zero, instances of non-breaking spaces in the text loaded up the appropriately numbered image, the first instance loading image "0", the second space loading image "1", and so on.

 TeachText was automatically associated with all TEXT type codes for files with an unknown Creator code.
 That is, if a user attempted to open any text file and the original program that created it was not known on the local computer, TeachText would be asked to open the file in its place.
 In this respect, TeachText was the "default editor" of the Mac system, playing a role similar to Notepad under Microsoft Windows.

 The underlying text engine was the TextEdit Manager built into Mac OS.
 TextEdit had originally been written to support very small runs of editable text, like those found in Save as... dialogs and similar roles.
 As such, it had been written with a short integer as a length counter, and could thus only handle up to 32 kB of text in a file.
 This conflicted with the "default editor" role when it was asked to open files longer than 32k, resulting in an error.

-TeachText was later replaced by SimpleText, and with the arrival of Mac OS X, both were replaced by the TextEdit application inherited from OPENSTEP.
+TeachText was later replaced by SimpleText, and with the arrival of Mac OS X, both were replaced in turn by the TextEdit application inherited from OPENSTEP.